RustyStriker/bevy_physimple/GETTING_STARTED.md

 Now we can spawn some physics objects.

-So in our startup system we gonna add some physical bodies with sprites:
+So in our startup system we are going to add some physical bodies with sprites:

 ```rs
 fn startup(